The year that made us

 The political energy in their music isn’t so much that of the Clash and the Sex Pistols – though they’ve been compared to them often enough.
 Yes the repetition in their lyrics stands like protest chants – but they’re not those of anti-government rallies.
 It’s the angry objections spoken by frustrated families in tidy living rooms that we hear.

-They’ve been called out for being middle class – the Sleaford Mods have criticised them openly for appropriating punk from the working classes.
+They’ve been called out for being middle class – the Sleaford Mods have criticised them openly for appropriating Punk from the working classes.
 But even the middle classes can become disenfranchised.
 And Talbot rightly gives voice to that.

 Idles have captured that angry impotence and powerlessness that convinces you that all you can do is rage and vent.
 That’s what happens when no-one is listening any more.
 Talbot has become more and more reflective over these five albums, admitting that he’s less about changing things ‘out there’ and increasingly focuses on changing himself.
 This has come by way of his mother’s death, and his first daughter being stillborn, all prompting his own torturous self-examination.